Master of Science

 Teacher: Dr. Ákos Pogány

-After deciding on the date, there are lectures in blocks
+After deciding on the date, the lectures are held in blocks

 Cognitive and neuroethology (kogneusb22em, kogneusb17em) – spring semester